Dutch Event on Transnational and Interregional Cooperation in Utrecht, generic 24 June 2013

 Click here to view the full set of posters and read more about the detail of these practices – which will eventually help for the basis of our policy recommendations to the EU.

-The posters (plus leaflets & powerpoints) were produced by Landscape Interface Studio, Kingston University who are working with British Waterways to develop materials to highlight the project’s, good practices, results and policy recommendations.
+The posters (plus leaflets & powerpoints) were produced by Landscape Interface Studio, buy more about Kingston University who are working with British Waterways to develop materials to highlight the project’s, sales good practices, results and policy recommendations.

 These will be displayed at the Final Confernce and available to use in promoting the Waterways Forward findings after the project ends.